9 chore chart ideas for kids

 7. Morning and evening routine chore chart

-A morning and evening chore chart might be the perfect solution for parents wanting to help their kids build a better sense of routine.
-Create a chart with a morning and evening section to help kids build a daily routine for their chores.
+A morning and evening chore chart might be the perfect solution for parents wanting to help their kids build a better routine.
+Create a chart with a morning and evening section to help kids make a daily routine for their chores.
 Use a printable chart, magnet board, or whiteboard to help kids keep track.

-8. Chore popsicle sticks (in place of a chore chart)
+8. Chore lolly sticks (in place of a chore chart)

-Instead of the traditional paper chart or chalkboard, consider a fun twist with popsicle sticks.
-List a chore on each popsicle stick and decorate them with washi tape or markers.
+Instead of the traditional paper chart or chalkboard, consider a fun twist with lolly sticks.
+List a chore on each stick and decorate them with washi tape or markers.
 Have kids pull sticks to decide their tasks and use empty jars to track completed chores for each child.

 9. Spinning wheel chore chart